Minnesota Surety Bond

 If the principal fails to perform the work in accordance with the specifications of the contract, the obligee can sue the surety, the principal, or both for recovery of losses suffered.
 Where the claim is valid, the surety pays the obligee.
 Contract law requires the principal to pay back such claims as the surety company pays out.
 The surety ensures that the applicant signs a document called Indemnity agreement at the point of application.
 This gives them power to attach personal or corporate assets of the principal.

-Cost of a Surety Bond Minnesota
+Cost of a Surety Bonds Minnesota

 Surety companies typically calculate a bond premium on the basis of the applicant’s credit score.
 If your score is good, you can negotiate for a lower premium.
 Minnesota Surety bonds cost between 1-3 % of the bond amount.